 Then, right before he leaves, he says (in cryptic language) that Oedipus is married to his mother.
 Well, he says that Oedipus is "a son and husband both," which maybe isn't so cryptic after all... unless you’re Oedipus.

 The Chorus talks about the fight between Oedipus and Creon.
 The Strophe says whoever he is, the murderer needs to get out of Thebes, and fast.
 The Antistrophe which, don't forget, is made up of the city’s citizens, declares that it can't believe Oedipus is at fault until they see the glove on his hand, so to speak.
 Both halves of the Chorus agree that they have no idea whether or not to believe Teiresias.

 Creon arrives, having overheard that Oedipus accused him of conspiring to steal the throne.
-Rumor, apparently, travels almost as fast in Thebes as in high school.
+Rumor, apparently, travels fast in Thebes.

 Oedipus enters again and accuses Creon to his face.
 Creon wants the opportunity to respond, but Oedipus won’t shut up.

 Finally, Creon gets a word in.
 He explains that, as Oedipus’s brother-in-law, he has everything he could want without any of the stress of being in charge.
 Basically, no one wants to shoot the Vice President.
 In ancient Greece.

 Oedipus continues to make accusations and says he’ll have Creon killed.

 Jocasta, Oedipus’s wife and Creon’s sister, comes in.
 She is horrified at her husband and brother’s fighting, and also at the death threat.